Yusuf (surah): Narrative

 The story of Prophet Yūsuf.
 Yūsuf is one of the sons of Ya'qub who has the talent of interpreting dreams.
 One day Yūsuf has a dream and he narrates his dream to his father, who immediately knows that Yūsuf will be a prophet.
 His father tells him not to tell his brothers to avoid any harm.
 However, because of Ya'qub's loving treatment towards Yūsuf, Yūsuf's brothers felt jealous.
 They wanted to get rid of Yūsuf, so their father could love them instead of Yūsuf.
 Their initial plan was to kill Yūsuf, but later they decided to throw him in a well.
 They lied to their father and told him that a wolf had killed him.
 Later, a caravan rescued Yūsuf from the well, who then sold him to a 'Al-Aziz in Egypt.
 The 'Al-Aziz took Yūsuf in and was hoping to either put him to work or adopt him as a son.
 Later, the man's wife tries to seduce Yūsuf, but he resists.
 The woman seeing his resistance accuses Yūsuf of wanting to harm her and demands that he should either be punished severely or sent to jail.

-A witness, after Yūsuf defends his innocence, testifies "if his shirt is torn from the front, then she has told the truth, and he is of the liars but if his shirt is torn from the back, then she has lied, and he is of the truthful."
+A witness, after Yūsuf defends his innocence, testifies "if his shirt is torn from the front, then she has told the truth, and he is of the liars, but if his shirt is torn from the back, then she has lied, and he is of the truthful."
 The shirt was indeed torn from the back.
 Soon after this accident, the women of the city talk of how the wife is seeking to seduce Yūsuf.
 The wife of 'Al-Aziz invites them to a banquet, gives each of them a knife, and then tells Yūsuf to come out.
 The women cut their hands in astonishment.
 'She said, "That is the one about whom you blamed me.
 And I certainly sought to seduce him, but he firmly refused; and if he will not do what I order him, he will surely be imprisoned and will be of those debased."
-Yūsuf prefers prison to what they call him so he prayed to God.
-Yūsuf is sent to prison.
+Yūsuf prefers prison to succumbing to the seduction, and prays to God.
+He is then indeed sent to prison.